genome-byte/emerylab/join.md

 ---
-layout: page
+layout: single
-title: "Join Us"
+title: "Join the BAD Lab"
 permalink: /join/
 ---

-# Join the Emery Lab
+# Join the BAD Lab

-We welcome applications from motivated undergraduate and graduate students interested in ancient DNA, stable isotopes, and human migration research.
+We are currently seeking motivated students, postdoctoral researchers, and collaborators interested in ancient DNA, paleogenomics, stable isotope analysis, and archaeological science.

+### Opportunities for Students

+- **Graduate Students:** Opportunities available through the Department of Anthropology, Binghamton University.
+- **Undergraduate Research:** Hands-on training in biomolecular archaeology and ancient DNA laboratory techniques.

+### What We Look For

+- Strong interest in archaeological science, genetics, or ancient human populations.
+- Commitment to ethical research and collaborative science.
+- Curiosity, creativity, and resilience — working with ancient materials is challenging but rewarding.

-Please email [your email] with your CV and a brief description of your research interests.
+**Interested?
+Please email our lab at memery@binghamton.edu with your CV and a brief statement of research interests.**

+---